-Mineral Resources are reported as mineralization in-place and are exclusive of Mineral Reserves.
+Mineral Resources for Rocanville are updated by Nutrien when the corresponding NI43-101 Technical Report is issued.
+In between Technical Reports, it remains unchanged.
+Mineral Resources are reported as mineralization inplace and are exclusive of Mineral Reserves.
 In-place tonnes were calculated for each of the Mineral Resource categories using the following parameters: